ddcots24/King_County_Housing/README.md

 # King_County_Housing
-Analysis of Housing Data in Kings County, Washington
+Analysis of Housing Data in King County, Washington

 ## Overview
 I have been tasked with analyzing the data on houses in King County, Washington.
 The goal is to help prospective buyers near Amazon HQ understand the housing market better.
 I did this by creating a predictive model of the sale price of houses, in King County, based on different features.
 After building and assesing the linear regression model, I determined that the features with the largest weight, and the strongest correlation to price, were square feet of living space and number of bathrooms.